 We built Gatagoto with a full team of developers and designers (listed below), using it as an opportunity to showcase DV’s capabilities when we work alone.
 The project embodies the DV principle of productive disruption, taking the official online reporting solution of the city authority and challenging it.
 Gatagoto puts the user first through good design and community contribution.

 In the longer term, Gatagoto may support routing, haptic feedback and voice control.
 We hope it’s useful for everyone who cycles in Berlin, and we’re excited for what it will offer in the future.

 I want to thank everyone who made Gatagoto possible.
-Keep up-to-date with the project here.

 The Gatagoto team